Meet the Committee

 Publicity – Janet Marshall

-Janet is the most recent addition to the committee.
-Originally from the UK, she has been involved in theatre for many years as both an actor and director, with comedy being her main love.
+Janet is originally from the UK, she has been involved in theatre for many years as both an actor and director, with comedy being her main love.
 Her first outing for CTP – and in Australia – was as a cast member of Murder’s in the Heir.
 Her role on the committee is to manage publicity for productions and CTP’s community activities in the press and on social media.
-In 2020, Janet will also be directing the first production of the season, Diplomatic Relations.
+Janet directed our only production of the 2020 season, Diplomatic Relations.